hdecarne/hdecarne.github.io/index.md

 ---
 layout: home
-title: My tools & knowledge bits
+title: todo return new
 ---
+# My tools & knowledge bits
-# For public use but at your own risk.
+## For public use but at your own risk.
 lorem ipsum ...